teryanarmen/last-resort-optimal-liquidator-ts/README.md

 3. flashloan amount of different token to get around re-entrancy guard
 4. swap flashloaned token to borrowed token
 5. repay loan, seize collateral
-6. swap borrowed token to flashloaned token
+6. swap collateral token to flashloaned token
 7. repay flashloan
 8. send out profit

 # Deploying and running bot

 To run this you need hardhat, ethers, typechain, and graphql-request installed along with any dependencies.
 I don't know what all the dependencies are but usually if something is missing you'll get some red lines telling you what to do.
-Once everything is set up you just need to set up the .env file with Infura/Alchemy info and a private key.
+Once everything is set up you just need to set up the .env file with Infura/Alchemy (don't need) info and a private key.
 I would suggest making a seperate address to deploy the contract from, maybe look into how to make it untraceable/hard to trace back to your main account also.
 Once this is all set up, add avax to hardhat networks and then run:

-`hh run /scripts/deploy.ts --network avax` then take the contract address and add it to the addresses.ts file, replacing the 0 address set there currently, and finally run the main script:
+`hh run /scripts/deploy.ts --network avax` then take the liquidator contract address and add it to the addresses.ts file, replacing the 0 address set there currently, and finally run the main script:
 `hh run /scripts/index.ts --network avax` this is an infinite loop so there might be some weird stuff happening